johnsellin93/grab/README.md

 grab builds a reusable context file that can be pasted into:

-ChatGPT
+- ChatGPT
-Claude
+- Claude
-an editor
+- an editor
-a ticket
+- a ticket
-a debugging note
+- a debugging note
-Smart Search Mode

-By default, grab searches relevant project files only:

-source code
-configs
-documentation
-scripts

-It automatically ignores noise such as:

-node_modules
-.git
-dist
-build
-coverage
-vendor
-bin
-obj
-minified files
-source maps
-lock files
-generated artifacts

 Use --all to disable smart file-type filtering: